debarati-saha/App-Database-Design-Using-SQL---MyfitnessPal/README.md

 Responsibilities:

+• Created a narrative that explains the application thoroughly including entities, relationships, primary keys, foreign keys, all other attributes, and cardinalities of relationships.

-•	Identified the entities and relationships between entities and represented in an ER Diagram using MS Visio Tool.
+• Created an ER Diagram based on the narrative using MS Visio Tool.

-•	Created a database with all key constraints by converting entities into tables using phpMyAdmin.
+•	Built a database with all key constraints by converting entities into tables using phpMyAdmin.
+For each table, listed all attributes, the primary key, and foreign key references.
+Filled the tables with sample data.

 •	Normalized the tables up to third normal form (3NF)

 •	Extended App functionalities by adding “Challenge” use-case and analyzed its impacts to the current data base structure

-•	Ran SQL queries on the database to test all end-user testcases.
+•	Wrote SQL queries for 8 end-user testcase scenarios and ran the queries using phpmyadmin